dragonflyoss/Dragonfly/FAQ.md

 Dragonfly tries to make block(piece) size dynamically to ensure efficiency.

-The size of pieces calculated as the following strategy:
+The size of pieces which is calculated as per the following strategy:

 - If file's total size is less than 200MB, then the piece size is `4MB` by default.
 - Otherwise, it equals to `min{ totalSize/100MB + 2 MB, 15MB }`.